Puppies of Violet Standard Poodles

 Please use a 6 " leash over a flexi-lead.
 Flexi leads can be dangerous for if a situation occurs you have an out of control dogs or puppy.
 I have been "lead burnt" on the back of neck by one while at a park.....!
 Have also helped "catch a puppy while being chase by a big scary flexi lead" Also keep your puppy/poodle leashed at all times for the fear of being taken by Coyotes can be great!!!

 I do not believe in early puppy spay or neutering.
+I require them to be at least

 Please read what Dr.Chris Zink